-Check out this collection of Resources – videos and pdfs
+Here is a collection of Resources including videos and pdfs

 At the follow-up field day at Freckle Farm, Graeme attracted 35 participants.
 He emphasised that success in regenerative farming is knowledge-driven not input- driven.
 The conventional approach simplifies the complex, interrelated system.
 To become master of your trade, that system needs to be understood, said Grame Sait.

 1) Annually we are losing 7 -12t/ ha globally.
 In fact, 1/3rd of our global soil has been lost since the industrial revolution and it is predicted that in 60 years’ time, we will have lost our precious top soil on which we are growing our food on

 2) Regenerative Agriculture is about healing what was damaged.
 When soil is damaged its natural water and carbon cycles are destroyed, resulting in desertification.

 3) Regenerative Agriculture and its soil building potential is recognised as a solution to curb climate change

 4) The chemical residues found on our food and in our water highlights the need to embrace regenerative practices.